-All three-way switch wiring has the same basic components: Wires consisting of a line, a load, a neutral, a pair of travelers, and two 3-way switches.
+All three-way switch wiring has the same basic components: Wires consisting of a LINE, a LOAD, a neutral, a pair of travelers, and two 3-way switches.
 If you are trying to troubleshoot a 3-way switch operation, then you will need to identify the function of each wire.
 Try to do this before you disconnect any wires from the switches.
 Note the colors of the screw terminals on the existing 3-way switches.
 The dark or red color screw is the most important to get right.

 Below is a simple diagram that can be applied to all three-way switch connections.

 There are several three-way switch wiring methods that can be used and it is usually the installer that determines what is the best way for his or her purposes.
-The National Electrical Code now requires that a neutral conductor (White wire) be installed at most light switch locations (Article 404-2(C).
+The “National Electrical Code” requires that a neutral conductor (White wire) be installed at most light switch locations (Article 404-2(C).

-At the line switch box, the black wire of the two wire line cable gets connected to the copper or black screw terminal on the three-way switch.
+At the LINE switch box, the black wire of the two wire LINE cable gets connected to the copper or black screw terminal on the three-way switch.
 The red and black wires (Travelers) of the 3 wire cable get connected to the common terminals on the three-way switch.
 It doesn’t matter which traveler goes on which common terminal.

-At the load switch box, the black wire of the two wire load cable gets connected to the copper or black terminal on the three way switch.
-The white load wire gets connected to the white wire of the three wire cable.
+At the LOAD switch box, the black wire of the two wire LOAD cable gets connected to the copper or black terminal on the three way switch.
+The white LOAD wire gets connected to the white wire of the three wire cable.
 The red and black travelers in the 3 wire cable get connected to the common terminals on the three-way switch.

-The above method is good because it ensures that the white line neutral conductor is available at each switch box as required by the National Electrical Code In addition this method requires only an additional 3 wire cable (With ground) between the switches.
+The above method is good because it ensures that the white LINE neutral conductor is available at each switch box as required by the “National Electrical Code” In addition this method requires only an additional 3 wire cable (With ground) between the switches.

-At the first switch box, the black wire that was run to the second 3-way switch can be connected to either the black load wire or the black line wire.
-The black line wire or load wire that is not connected to the second 3-way switch, gets connected onto the copper or black terminal of the first 3-way switch.
-The line and load white wires should be spliced together.
-The traveler wires from the second switch get connected to the two common terminals on the first switch.
+At the first switch box, the black wire that was run to the second 3-way switch can be connected to either the black LOAD wire or the black LINE wire.
+The black LINE wire or LOAD wire that is not connected to the second 3-way switch, gets connected onto the copper or black terminal of the first 3-way switch.
+The LINE and LOAD white neutral wires should be spliced together.
+The traveler wires from the second switch get connected to the same two common terminals on the first switch.
 The ground wires should all be spliced together and one or two pigtails connected from that bunch should be connected to the metal box with a 10/32 screw and to the green screw terminal on the 3-way switch.

 At each switch the black wire gets connected to the copper or black screw.
-In the light fixture electrical box, one black from a 3-way switch gets connected to the black wire on the light fixture.
-The black wire from the other 3-way gets connected to the line black wire.
-The line white wire gets connected to the light fixture.
+In the ceiling light fixture electrical box, one black from a 3-way switch gets connected to the black wire on the light fixture.
+The black wire from the other 3-way gets connected to the LINE black wire.
+The LINE white neutral wire gets connected to the light fixture.
 In the light fixture box, the travelers get spliced through color to color.
 The grounds are connected together, to the metal box, and also to the light fixture.